-5.2 BIT Design and Embedding
+4.2 BIT Design and Embedding

-Figure 10 shows a class structure in which tester components, as BITs, are embedded into the CUT, AlarmMonitor.
-The classes in shaded area of the diagram indicate the embedded BITs, which are CutMonitor, CutSensitizer and CutOracle.
+Figure 11 shows a class structure in which tester components, as BITs, are embedded into the CUT, AlarmMonitor.
+The BITs are CutMonitor, CutSensitizer and CutOracle.
 The CutMonitor and the CutSensitizer are connected to each other through tCut, an instance variable of their superclass, CutTester.
 The CutSensitizer inspects and captures the internal states of the AlarmMonitor before and after it calls the update function through tCut.
 The CutOracle is designed to simulate the state behavior in Figure 7.
 The Cut Monitor is designed to check if the CUT violates the pre-, post-conditions and invariants, comparing the actual behavior from the CutSensitizer with the expected behavior from the CutOracle.
-Other tester components, such as a test controller which initializes test conditions and drives the framework testing, or a test logger which collects and records the test results, are also designed to be attached to the framework under testing.
+Other tester components, such as a test controller which initializes test conditions and drives the framework testing, or a test logger which collects and records the test results, are also designed to be attached to the framework under test.
 As test cases, we used sequences of update function calls whose parameters are the measured values.
 Each of such test cases represents the paths of a state transition spanning tree whose paths are the state transition sequences allowable within the operational mode in the statechart in Figure 7.

 At the initial stage of the testing, the test controller instantiates the tester components and embeds them into the CUT.
 When the test controller attaches AlarmMonitor to the InPoint object, the BITs embedded in the AlarmMonitor are also attached together with the AlarmMonitor.
-The tester components were implemented and integrated with the framework under testing without incurring changes or intervention to the framework codes.
 The tester components can be dynamically detached and attached as needed at run-time.
+The implementation of the tester components and their integration with the framework under testing have been done without incurring changes or intervention to the framework codes.